Content Policy

 A. Illinois workNet Standards

-All local information published to the portal must support the goals of the portal.
+All local information published in the portal must support its goals.
 Some of the goals are through virtual access:

 • bring together career resources and economic development